larrylehan/larrylehan.github.io/_pages/Talks.md

 ## Presentations
 ---
 ### [2025]
+Nov 5, 2025. **[Invited talk at MGH, Clinical & Translational Epidemiology Unit]** Boston, MA.
+I will present an overview of my recent work on Fairness, Efficiency, and Causality in Conformal Inference.

 Oct 3, 2025. **[Invited talk at UNC, Causal Inference Research Group]** Chapel Hill, NC.
-I will present an overview of my recent work on Fairness, Efficiency, and Causality in Conformal Inference.  [[Video]](https://unc.zoom.us/rec/share/F60EdvCWaShJbDYIQDqxgBA6IUmEr1SOLM2sY-cKkK7S6Q7EcBfwyj2gyRjlwFiH.katCO22dGcSPAq4U)
+I will present an overview of my recent work on Fairness, Efficiency, and Causality in Conformal Inference.

 Sep 12, 2025. **[Invited talk at HMS, Health Care Policy, Design of Experimental and Non-Experimental Studies Seminar]** Boston, MA.
 I will present an overview of my recent work on fair, efficient, and robust conformal inference.